Contents

 What Is A Unitholders Agreement?

-A Unitholders Agreement is a contract between the different unitholders or the owners of a trust (and sometimes between the trustees themselves).
+A Unitholders Agreement is a legally binding contract between the unitholders – the owners of a trust – and sometimes even between the trustees.
+It serves as a roadmap for managing the trust, clearly setting out the rights, responsibilities and decision‐making processes for each party.

 Why Do You Need A Unitholders Agreement?

-While not a legal requirement, it’s always a good idea to have a Unitholders Agreement in place.
+While not a statutory requirement, it’s always a prudent step to have a Unitholders Agreement in place to avoid potential disputes and ensure organisational clarity as your trust evolves in 2025.

 Unitholders Agreements typically address: